hsheric0210/StealthModule.NET/StealthModule/Pointer.md

 Supports auto-boxing and auto-unboxing to IntPtr, UIntPtr.
 Also supports auto-boxing from other integer types, unboxing to other integer types.

+All pointer arithmetics are handled in proper bits.
+In 64-bit, for example, all pointer arithmetics are handled in 64-bit integer space.

 ## IntPtr and UIntPtr to Pointer

 ```csharp